-It is recommended that this pinch test be performed routinely at the beginning of each motility study.
+It is recommended to perform this pinch test routinely at the beginning of each motility study.
 Any corrections can be made before the study.
-It also gives a permanent record on the functional performance of the system.
+It also provides a permanent record on the functional performance of the system.

 This pinch test is also useful during a study, whenever the clinical tracing is abnormally inactive and the performance of the system is in question.